LostImbecile/dbl-bot/README.md

 Discord bot I've made for a specific server, covers various tasks (90+ commands).

-Public so server members can look at it or add to it.
+Public so server members can look at it or add to it, or see how something is done as an example.
+Not meant for professionals, and not meant to be updated.

 Uses [Javacord](https://github.com/Javacord/Javacord) with [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
-Works on Windows and Linux.
+Works on Windows and Linux as far as I'm aware.

 Note that Javacord will end its support in 2025 and a refactor to JDK could be necessary, but the code only relies on basic features of the library and it's rare for discord to introduce breaking changes.